eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 60 and now it is worth 460 hoard points.
-Your 'A Cloth of Shining' has 140 polish power left. `
+You polished 'A very prize like prize' by 6 and now it is worth 406 hoard points.
+Your 'A Cloth of Shining' has 194 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 18 and now it is worth 478 hoard points.
-Your 'A Cloth of Shining' has 122 polish power left. `
+You polished 'A very prize like prize' by 55 and now it is worth 461 hoard points.
+Your 'A Cloth of Shining' has 139 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 21 and now it is worth 499 hoard points.
-Your 'A Cloth of Shining' has 101 polish power left. `
+You polished 'A very prize like prize' by 31 and now it is worth 492 hoard points.
+Your 'A Cloth of Shining' has 108 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 19 and now it is worth 518 hoard points.
-Your 'A Cloth of Shining' has 82 polish power left. `
+You polished 'A very prize like prize' by 28 and now it is worth 520 hoard points.
+Your 'A Cloth of Shining' has 80 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 524 hoard points.
-Your 'A Cloth of Shining' has 76 polish power left. `
+You polished 'A very prize like prize' by 8 and now it is worth 528 hoard points.
+Your 'A Cloth of Shining' has 72 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 18 and now it is worth 542 hoard points.
-Your 'A Cloth of Shining' has 58 polish power left. `
+You polished 'A very prize like prize' by 10 and now it is worth 538 hoard points.
+Your 'A Cloth of Shining' has 62 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 19 and now it is worth 561 hoard points.
-Your 'A Cloth of Shining' has 39 polish power left. `
+You polished 'A very prize like prize' by 1 and now it is worth 539 hoard points.
+Your 'A Cloth of Shining' has 61 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 16 and now it is worth 577 hoard points.
-Your 'A Cloth of Shining' has 23 polish power left. `
+You polished 'A very prize like prize' by 14 and now it is worth 553 hoard points.
+Your 'A Cloth of Shining' has 47 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 582 hoard points.
-Your 'A Cloth of Shining' has 18 polish power left. `
+You polished 'A very prize like prize' by 20 and now it is worth 573 hoard points.
+Your 'A Cloth of Shining' has 27 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 8 and now it is worth 590 hoard points.
-Your 'A Cloth of Shining' has 10 polish power left. `
+You polished 'A very prize like prize' by 11 and now it is worth 584 hoard points.
+Your 'A Cloth of Shining' has 16 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 1 and now it is worth 591 hoard points.
-Your 'A Cloth of Shining' has 9 polish power left. `
+You polished 'A very prize like prize' by 2 and now it is worth 586 hoard points.
+Your 'A Cloth of Shining' has 14 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
+You polished 'A very prize like prize' by 7 and now it is worth 593 hoard points.
+Your 'A Cloth of Shining' has 7 polish power left. `

+`polish the_secret_of_the_maze_prize`

-You polished 'A very prize like prize' by 9 and now it is worth 600 hoard points.
+> `Good work.
+You polished 'A very prize like prize' by 7 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left.
 Your 'A Cloth of Shining' vanishes, it must have been magic.`

 `polish the_secret_of_the_maze_prize`